sneakpeak-git/sneakpeak-documentation/README.md

 # Intro

 This is a collection of all documentation regarding my individual project.
-Besides documents for SneakPeak, this repo will also host my individual research papers.
+Besides documents for SneakPeak, this repo will also host my individual research papers, hosted in the [research-papers](https://github.com/sneakpeak-git/sneakpeak-documentation/tree/main/research-papers) folder.

 Project JIRA board: https://abandic.atlassian.net/browse/SNEAK